streamingfast/substreams/docs/tutorials/ethereum/exploring-ethereum/map_block_meta_module.md

 $ make protogen
 ```

 2. **Build the WASM container:** The following command generates a WASM container from the Rust application, which you can find at `/target/wasm32-unknown-unknown/release/substreams.wasm`.
-Note that this the same path provided in the Substreams manifest (`substreams.yml`).
+Note that this is the same path provided in the Substreams manifest (`substreams.yml`).

 ```bash
 $ make build
 ```

-3. **Streaming data through the CLI:** The following command streams the Ethereum block chain data, and applies the transformations contained in the `map_block_meta` module to every block.
+3. **Streaming data through the CLI:** The following command streams the Ethereum blockchain data, and applies the transformations contained in the `map_block_meta` module to every block.

 ```bash
 $ substreams run -e mainnet.eth.streamingfast.io:443 substreams.yaml map_block_meta --start-block 17712040 --stop-block +1